Do you ever get tired of looking at that drawer full of old cell phones?

 You need to end your contract before you sell your old phone.
 If you fail to do this, whoever receives your phone may have to wait out your contract's termination.
 This means they cannot activate the phone until your contract is up.

-5. Wipe the device's memory
+5. Wipe the Device's Memory

 Erase contacts, photos, music, apps, and all sensitive information.
 The easiest way to do this is to perform a hard factory reset.
 Refer to the phone's user manual or contact the manufacturer for instructions.

-6. Remove your SIM card if your device has one
+6. Remove your SIM Card

 Newer models like Apple iPhones use mini, nano, or standard SIM card formats depending on which model.
 These are usually found on the side of the phone.
 Don't forget to do this.
+If you have an Android device, remove the SD card as well.
+You don't want to lose any valuable photos or other information you've kept stored on your Android phone's mini-SD card.

-7. Make sure your phone has a charger
+7. Make Sure Your Phone has a Charger

 If your phone doesn't have a working charger, you may want to buy one.
 Recycling companies can use this as an excuse to give you less money when you sell your phone online.
 To avoid this, find a cheap charger to put in the box alongside your used smartphone.

-Where Can I Sell My Phone?
+Where Can You Sell Your Phone?

 You should know exactly how much you're getting paid before you decide on where to sell your cell phone.